“Halim, I think it’s time you found somewhere else to stay.”

 Lekan returns to his earlier mood as if the conversation we just had hadn’t happened.
-Soon we’re talk and laughing again.
+Soon we’re talking and laughing again.
 This continues until we return home.
 Lekan drags Eniola aside to the kitchen for a talk.
 It takes quite a while but when they step out, I see smiles, much to my relief.

 “I wan do some kind waka,” Lekan says, going for the front door.
 “We’ll jam at the normal place nau.”

 He leaves the house.
 Eniola slumps into the couch I’m seated on.
 “I’ve never seen him so fussy over my love life like that before.”